The Broken Empire Trilogy

 The Broken Empire Trilogy is a trilogy of fantasy novels written by American-British author Mark Lawrence.
 The first volume, Prince of Thorns, was published on August 2, 2011.
 The second, King of Thorns, was published on August 7, 2012.
 The third and final volume, Emperor of Thorns, was published on August 6, 2013.

-Set in post-apocalyptic Europe, the trilogy follows the life of Jorg Ancrath as he goes from scorned prince to Emperor; using whatever means necessary.
+The trilogy follows the life of Jorg Ancrath as he goes from scorned prince to Emperor; using whatever means necessary.

-Books in the Series
+Books in the series

-There are three books in the trilogy, each one a direct sequel to the ones before it.
+In the trilogy, each different book is a direct sequel to the ones before it.
 All three books have chapters in present time and flashbacks from four to five years previous.

+Reception

+Prince of Thorns, was a finalist in the Goodreads Choice Award for "Best Fantasy 2011", a David Gemmell Morningstar Award Finalist in 2012 and short listed for the Prix Imaginales (Roman étranger) in 2013.
+Prince of Thorns was also one of Barnes & Noble's "Best Fantasy Releases of 2011".

+King of Thorns was again a finalist in the Goodreads Choice Award for "Best Fantasy 2012."
+King of Thorns was also one of Barnes & Noble's "Best Fantasy Releases of 2012", and a David Gemmell Legend Award Finalist in 2013.

+Emperor of Thorns was published in August 2013 and was on The Sunday Times Bestseller list.
+It also made the final of the Goodreads Choice Award (2013) and won the David Gemmell Legend Award (2014).